8 Things to Know About Prague Christmas Markets

 Flashy devil’s horns and necklaces are great for the evening but if you want them to last longer then check 1) can you switch it on/off? and 2) can you change the battery?

 There are toilet facilities but no washing facilities on the markets so bring wet wipes or alcohol rub if you need to.
-Note that the Christmas Market at Republic Square has two adjacent shopping centres with full toilet facilities.
+The closest public conveniences are on the ground floor of the Old Town Hall (take a CZK20 coin).
+Note that the Christmas Market at Republic Square has two adjacent shopping centres with full toilet facilities (Paladium is free, Kotva charges CZK10).

 8) Keep Warm